cosmos/cosmos-sdk/docs/DOCS_README.md

 If you open a PR on the Cosmos SDK, it is mandatory to update the relevant documentation in `/docs`.

 - If your change relates to the core SDK (`baseapp`, `store`, ...), please update the `docs/gaia` folder, the `docs/examples` folder and possibly the `docs/spec` folder.
-- If your changes relate specifically to the `gaia` application, please modify the `docs/gaia` folder.
+- If your changes relate specifically to the `gaia` application (not including modules), please modify the `docs/gaia` folder.
 - If your changes relate to a module, please update the module's spec in `docs/spec`.
 If the module is used by `gaia` and/or `basecoin`, you might also need to modify `docs/gaia` and/or `docs/examples`.
 - If your changes relate to the core of the CLI or Light-client (not specifically to module's CLI/Rest), please modify the `docs/clients` folder.